knputyi/Documentation/general/software-faq.md

 #### I don't want to use the ImageWriter, what do I need to do.

 In general the image writer writes the image, mounts it and writes a file (air.txt) or (ground.txt) into the folder openhd.
-You just need to do thsi manually without the ImageWriter.
+You just need to do this manually if not the ImageWriter was used to flash your sd-card.
 In the future there may be a lot more functionality coming, which then just needs to be done manually.

 #### I can't see the wifi-hotspot